mbrsagor/pos/README.md

 source env/bin/activate
 ```

-Install the python dependencies which includes django and other libraries.
+Install the Python dependencies, which include Django and other libraries.

 ```
 pip3 install -r requirements.txt